There are many ways to volunteer in the park! C&O Canal has rewarding volunteer positions for a wide variety of interests.

 Do you have a favorite section of the C&O Canal?
 Perhaps it is a stretch of towpath, or a particular historic building, lock, aqueduct, campsite, picnic area, Canal Quarters Program or boat ramp?
 If so, we could use your help!
 Become a C&O Canal Steward and adopt a site!
 Adoption areas are available from Georgetown to Cumberland.

 Walkers wanted!
 Do you love walking?
 Do you have a favorite part of the canal you like to walk?
 Are you interested in volunteering for the C&O Canal?
 If so, you are just the person we are looking for!

 Mercer Boat Crew

-Interested in working on a canal boat?
-The Charles F. Mercer, in Great Falls is currently the only mule pulled boat on the C&O Canal.
-We are looking for individuals who can assist in the operation of the boat during the visitor season.
+The Charles F. Mercer, in Great Falls, is currently the only mule pulled boat on the C&O Canal.
+Volunteers assist in the operation of the boat during the visitor season.

 Share your knowledge (or learn something new!) about the C&O Canal’s unique history, geology, ecology, and more with park visitors!
 Hike the towpath and trails greeting and welcoming visitors, and provide them with park information.

 The Chesapeake & Ohio Canal National Historical Park and Harpers Ferry National Historical Park began an exciting new program onboard Amtrak’s Capitol Limited between Cumberland, Maryland, and Washington, DC, in May, 2012.
 A recent addition to the National Park Service Trails & Rails Program, this route runs through the Potomac River valley parallel to the historic C&O Canal and through the town of Harpers Ferry, West Virginia.